aamrits/interview-questions-prep/react.md

+## Questions
+🔹How Virtual DOM works.
+Explain in detail.
+🔹Principles why React is so popular?
+🔹What is React reconciliation?
+How does it work?
+🔹What makes DOM manipulation slow.
+🔹What is JSX?
+🔹Difference between class components and functional components.
+🔹What is the difference between state and props.
+🔹What is render prop pattern?
+Explain.
+🔹Lifecycle methods
+🔹Differences between controlled and uncontrolled components.
+Give example.
+🔹What is a higher-order component?
+Give example.
+🔹What are service workers.
+🔹What is context API? or How can we avoid prop drilling?
+🔹react-redux vs context API vs passing props
+🔹How to prevent re-renders on React functional components?
+🔹What is React router?
+🔹Difference between state and ref.
+🔹What are error boundaries in ReactJs?

+🔹How does React state (usestate) work internally
+🔹How does useEffect work internally
+🔹Optimization hooks
+🔹useMemo
+🔹useCallback
+🔹How is React.memo different from useMemo ( two very different things ) 🔹useReducer, useContext hook

 ✍How Virtual DOM works.Explain in detail
 Virtual DOM is an in-memory representation of real DOM.
 It is a lightweight JavaScript object which is a copy of Real DOM.